 “Holiday Heart Syndrome is a metabolic change and can be avoided by taking a few precautions.”

 How to Manage Your Heart and Health during Holidays.

 - Discouraging salty, sugary and high-calorie food – Try to have a heart-healthy diet and avoid consuming too many sweets and fatty foods that have the potential of causing such symptoms.
 Too much salty food can increase the level of sodium in your body which in turn would alter your blood pressure level triggering irregular heartbeats.

 - Limit alcohol: Limit your alcohol consumption to no more than 5 drinks.

 - Follow a healthy food regime – Eat a portion of salads and fruits and drink plenty of water to ensure that you don’t indulge too much in caffeine or alcohol.

 - Avoid overnight partying and too much exertion –During festivities, you forget to give your body adequate rest.
 This might increase your stress levels and might also lead to dehydration.
 Often, to avoid feeling sleepy, you might also dose yourself with high levels of caffeine and alcohol which are the major triggers for arrhythmia.

 - Get immediate medical help in case you feel weird –Your body would definitely give you symptoms of overindulgence or exertion well in advance.
 Learn to listen to the signs and act as soon as you feel something is not right.

 “Quantity is as important as the type of food you eat.”

 Holiday Heart Syndrome is a metabolic condition and is mostly benign.
 Its effects would get reversed within 24hrs.
 However, it helps to be aware and controlled at all times to avoid serious repercussions or repeated episodes or arrhythmias in the future.
-Never assume that you will not get this because you don’t have any history of cardiac distress and always seek medical help in case you experience similar symptoms.
+There are many causes of heart damages.
+So, never assume that you will not get this because you don’t have any history of cardiac distress and always seek medical help in case you experience similar symptoms.